Franklyn-S/node-react-example/README.md

 # node-react-example

-To run locally, run this commands on terminal
+To run locally, run these commands on terminal
 ```npm i```
 ```cd client```
 ```npm i```